night0721/ccc/README.md

 ~: go to home dir
 -: go to previous dir
 z: refresh current dir
+:: go to a directory by typing
+u: sort files

+.: toggle hidden files
 i: toggle file details
 X: toggle executable

 A: show directory disk usage/block size

 f: new file
+n: new dir
+r: rename

 space: mark file
 a: mark all files in directory